Compare insurance rates for popular sedans and find cheap insurance for your new car.

 While most discounts are quite small, they can add up and help reduce your car insurance bill.
 So, when looking for ways to save on your sedan, consider the following discounts:

-While we’ve shown you some estimated car insurance rates for sedans, you'll need to get personalized quotes to find out exactly how much insurance will cost.
+While we’ve shown you some estimated car insurance rates for sedans, you'll need to get personalized quotes to find your personal cost of insurance.
 Consider our rates as a starting point.
 State Farm, USAA, and Nationwide won't always be the cheapest companies.
 The best way to make sure you’re getting the cheapest rate for you is to assess as many companies as possible.
 Enter your zip code below to see the best rate for your vehicle.

 Didn't get the answers you were looking for?
 See our additional articles for more ways to save on car insurance.